jusc00014/Kotlin_Softwaredesignpraktikum_Farmsimulator/Implementation_Report.md

 - **Day 5:** Testing and fixes for irrigating + OneField-System test and fixes in fertile
 - **Day 6:** Test and debugging for drought-incident and following actions
 - **Day 7:** Unit tests for Cloud-Handler + debugging of given farm-Tests + Fix of System tests after logger was fixes
-- **Weekend:** Integration test for AnimalAttack-incident and HarvestEstimate, Unit Test for BeeHappy, OneFieldTestTrial
+- **Weekend:** Integration test for AnimalAttack-incident and HarvestEstimate, Unit Test for BeeHappy, OneFieldTestTrial, fix of commonFields in executeSowingPlan
+- **Day 8:** OneFieldTestTrials, MachineTakes20-test, correction assembleMachines().sortBy, correction of unit tests after FarmParser.parse(...) changed, corrected machineCanHandle, fixes everywhere after irrigatable(...) changed
+- **Day 9:** More FarmParser SystemTests (trials), fixed continueWithIrrigating() to not, Systemtest NonPrioritizedTest/Trial, SystemTest SowingEarlyTest, Systemtest IrrigatingOrder, MachineBehaviorTest, Machine returns logging fix
+- **Day 10:** Fixed BuildFailed, FarmParserTests, fix in harvest log, unitTests for parser, fixed location when machine stuck, new/faster pathfinder, reordered every map and list in FarmHandler
+- **Day 11:** Mostly praying

 ### Christian